webmonitoring/.github/.github/ISSUE_TEMPLATE/feature.md

 ---
-name: 🚀 Feature
+name: 🚀 Enhancement
-about: For new capabilities or enhancements
+about: For new capabilities or improvements
+type: "Enhancement"
+projects: "webmonitoring/3"
 ---

 ## 🎯 Summary